 After 2 hours of hiking, here we are.
 I was delighted to finally be there in person!
 There wasn’t much of a crowd yet, thankfully!

 It’s a pretty flat plateau, which makes this an excellent location for photos.
-To get to the edge, I sat down, then inched my butt slowly towards the edge.
+To get to the edge, I sat down, leaned a bit backward, then inched my butt slowly towards the edge.
 Just be very careful.

 I don’t have a phobia of heights, yet I found it pretty terrifying to be sitting so precariously at the edge!
 I did lean forward to see, just a little bit, before freezing in position so my friend can help me take photos from the opposite cliff.